ImagineThisNHS/ImagineThisNHS.github.io/guidelines/groups.md

 ```
 Similar to other design tools, groups in Figma allow you to combine multiple elements as a single top-level layer.

 In your Figma design, it’s possible that you also used two other functions that can combine many elements such as Frame and Component.
-However, these two combination methods are currently not support by this tool
+However, these two combination methods are currently not support by this tool.
+Only Groups are currently supported.